Fansub: Legal action

 On February 16, 2017, the Kyoto Prefectural Police arrested a 26-year-old Chinese man on the charge of illegally subtitle the anime Ange Vierge in Chinese and distribute it through a file sharing software.
 Police allege that the man is a member of the group Jimaku Gumi (sic).

-On April 22, 2017 a judge in Amsterdam, Netherlands, declared fansubtitling illegal.
+On April 22, 2017, a judge in Amsterdam, Netherlands, declared fansubtitling illegal.
 The Dutch court declared that these translations correspond to the producers and no one else.
 In case they do not exist, they can not be created by fans.
 After this ruling, the creation of subtitles without the consent of the author of an audiovisual production is now considered a crime in the Netherlands.
 This is the first ruling in the world that values subtitles as intellectual property and that punishes with fines and imprisonment those who violate copyright laws.

-On January 31, 2018, Sankei West and Asahi Shimbun reported that police departments from Kyoto, Yamaguchi, Shizuoka, Mie, and Shimane Prefectures in Japan, along with the Association of Copyright for Computer Software arrested four Chinese nationals for illegal fansubbing anime, manga and videogames.
+On January 31, 2018, Sankei West and Asahi Shimbun reported that police departments from Kyoto, Yamaguchi, Shizuoka, Mie, and Shimane Prefectures in Japan, along with the Association of Copyright for Computer Software arrested four Chinese nationals for illegally fansubbing anime, manga and videogames.
 The suspects, who range in age from 23 to 28, are allegedly part of a translating group that distributed Chinese-translated manga, anime, and other materials online.
 The titles included Yuki Ochimura ni Ojō-sama!, Yu-Gi-Oh!
 ARC-V and Kimi ni Todoke.
 The Association of Copyright for Computer Software reported that one of the suspects, a 23-year-old female company worker from Niiza City in Saitama Prefecture, translated the 123rd and final chapter of the manga Kimi ni Todoke.
 Police from Kanagawa, Ishikawa, Gifu, and Shiga Prefectures also worked on the case.
 This is the first known arrest regarding illegal manga translation in Japan.